edonehoo/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/components/form/forms.md

 * The length of inputted content.
 * The widest input field in the form.

 To accommodate lengthy input fields, the maximum suggested width is 880px.
-Use your best judgement based on the context and content of your form –– 880px is typically too wide for most use cases.
+Use your best judgement based on the context and content of your form&mdash;880px is typically too wide for most use cases.

-All input fields in your form will be the same length, except for in a [multi-column form](#multi-column-forms) where you may place two or more adjacent fields in a single line.
+All input fields in your form will be the same length, except for in a [multi-column form](#multi-column-forms) where you may place 2 or more adjacent fields in a single line.
 In a multi-column form, form inputs will share available width on that line.

 ### Forms in a wizard
-Similar to an in-page form, forms in wizards should be left-aligned in the content area and have a minimum of 24px padding separating its content from neighboring elements.
+Similar to an in-page form, forms in wizards should be left-aligned in the content area and have at least a lg spacer of padding separating its content from neighboring elements.

 In a wizard, form error validation should occur when or by the time the user clicks the “Next” button.
 Don’t wait until the user has completed the whole wizard to notify them of possible errors and their location.